 - Individuals may not alter, delete, copy, or otherwise modify software installed on the device.

 - Patrons must use headphones when listening to audio or video.
-Headphones are available for use at the circulation desk.
+Headphones are available at the circulation desk for your use.

 - SWCPL is not responsible for loss or damage to any removable drives or data that may occur due to the malfunctioning of hardware or software while using SWCPL devices.